MIT-Emerging-Talent/2024-group-07-collaboration-practice/src/dynamic_programming/python/can_sum/README.md

 ## Running Tests

 To verify the correctness of the implementation, a set of unit tests has been provided.
 These tests are located in the `test_can_sum.py` file.
 There are two more testcases which have been commented in this file as they are for the unimplemented functions.
-To run the tests, execute the following command:
+To run the tests, execute the following command in the terminal:

 python test_can_sum.py